Battle of Krško (1573): The battle

 After ravaging Brežice on 3 February, rebelled serfs entered Krško on 5 February following negotiations, and without a fight.
 On the same day, rebelled forces led by Ilija Gregorić split into two groups near Videm.
 Larger 2000 strong contingent led by Nikola Kupinić crossed the Sava river, and hoped to advance through Krka river valley to Novo Mesto, with objective to persuade local peasants to join their cause.
 They also planned to persuade Žumberak uskoks to join them.
-Meanwhile, Josip Thurn learnt about the atmosphere of mutiny among the uskoks, due to unpaid salaries.
+Meanwhile, baron Josip Thurn learnt about the atmosphere of mutiny among the uskoks, due to unpaid salaries.
 He first had these salaries paid from his own pocket, after which he had 3 loudest uskok rebels hanged.
 After regaining discipline among his uskoks, Thurn with his 500 strong army reached Krško on 5 February.
-Rebelled peasants soon spotted a well organized contingent of professional soldiers, so they pulled back to Krško.
+Rebels soon spotted a well organized contingent of professional soldiers, so they pulled back to Krško.

 Thurn's troops quickly seized the initiative and attacked Krško.
 In his letter to Carniolan estates, Thurn wrote that he ordered one contingent of his infantry to enter town "from the upper side", while simultaneously ordering his cavalry to charge the town from the opposite side.
 He wrote that his men killed many peasants "with God's aid", while many more peasants drowned in Sava river.
 In conclusion of his letter, he wrote that his uskoks raged so fiercely over defeated peasants that even he himself felt pitty.
 The peasant defeat at Krško had a decisive effect in scaring away the peasant movement in Carniola and Styria.